Overhatted/FloatFromSkin/README.md

 4. Enter the Password of your account
 5. Enter the SteamGuard code if necessary
 6. To exit it press ctrl+c

+# Build from source
+1. Download and install Visual Studio (https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx)
+2. Click "Download ZIP" on top of this page
+3. Extract the ZIP anywhere you want
+4. Open FloatFromSkin.sln
+5. Click F6
+6. Your executable is now in FloatFromSkin/bin/Debug/FloatFromSkin.exe